Skip to contents

 # Some calculated a statistic...

-# Note, any non-standard base R library must be call using require().
+# Note, any non-standard base R library must be called using require().

 require(dplyr)